-3.3.6 YATES STREET PLAZA
+3.3.6 PUBLIC PARK (north)

-Objective: To create a plaza fronting Yates Street that is defined by building façades, animated by street level uses and, avoids as much as possible, overshadowing by adjacent buildings.
+Objective: To create a public green space facing Yates Street that is defined by building façades, animated along it's edges by active frontages, and that avoids as much as possible, overshadowing by adjacent buildings.

-Height and Setback Guidelines:

-(for buildings on the east and west sides of the plaza)
+Height and Setback1 Guidelines: (for buildings on the east and west sides of the green)

 - a.
-Defining Façade: 3 to 5 storeys in height. - b.
-Upper Storey (on the east side of the plaza): set back the 5th storey 2.4m or more from the edge of the podium. - c.
-Upper Storey (on the west side of the plaza): set back the 4th and 5th storey 2.4m or more from the edge of the podium. - d.
-Towers (on the east side of the plaza): set back approximately 6m or more from the edge of the podium. - e.
-Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade at the plaza edge, up to approximately 48m.
-No further setbacks are required above 48m. - Minimum setbacks will be confirmed in the zoning bylaw.
-Setbacks exclude parapets, cornices, balconies, guardrails and other minor architectural elements. - The street wall may exceed 5 storeys in localized areas due to: the change in elevation along the length of the block; the height differential between commercial and residential storeys; the resolution of the building massing at corners; the inclusion of mezzanines as defined by the BC Building Code in non-residential spaces.
+Street Wall: 3 to 5 storeys in height. - b.
+Upper Storey (on the east side of the green): set back the 5th storey 2.5m or more from the edge of the podium. - c.
+Upper Storey (on the west side of the green): set back the 4th and 5th storey 2.5m or more from the edge of the podium. - d.
+Towers (on the east side of the green): set back approximately 6m or more from the edge of the podium. - e.
+Building Massing: locate within a 5:1 inclined setback starting at the top of the podium.
+No further setbacks are required once the tower setback (d.) is reached.